-September 5, 1943: The New York Sunday News newspaper published one of the photos she had taken on July 16, 1943, while in New York.
+September 5, 1943: The New York Sunday News newspaper published one of the photos taken of Judy on July 16, 1943, while she was in New York.

 September 5, 1944: Filming continued on The Clock with scenes shot on the “Interior Egyptian Room-Interior Crusaders Tomb” set.
 Time called: 10 a.m.; dismissed: 5:55 p.m.